-- Their positive test for COVID-19 was within the past three months, where the day of the initial positive test result is day zero; AND - They have met the return to work criteria for individuals with a Confirmed Case of COVID-19 (see Section II.C); AND - They have no current Symptoms. - iii.
-Persons Who Have Never had a Confirmed Case of COVID-19 OR Who Received all Recommended Vaccinations but Their Final Dose of Vaccine was more than Three Months Ago OR Who have Had COVID-19, but Their Initial Positive Test Result was more than Three Months Ago - Employees or contractors may return to work 14 days after their most-recent Exposure to an individual with a Confirmed Case of COVID-19 as long as the employee or contractor exhibits no Symptoms.
-21 Note that a negative test for COVID-19 does not change the required length of quarantine (14 days).
+- iii.
+Persons Who Have Never had a Confirmed Case of COVID-19 OR Who have Had COVID-19 but Their Initial Positive Test Result was more than Three Months Ago - Employees or contractors may return to work 14 days after their most-recent Exposure to an individual with a Confirmed Case of COVID-19 as long as the employee or contractor exhibits no Symptoms.
+Note that a negative test for COVID-19 does not change the required length of quarantine (14 days).
 An employee or contractor who tests positive during the Quarantine should follow the procedures in Section II. - Supervisors do not need a doctor's note for the quarantined employee or contractor to return to work.
 Supervisors may ask individuals about any Symptoms to be sure the Return to Work Procedures are being correctly understood and applied before someone returns to work. - V. What to do when a Critical Infrastructure Employee or Contractor has been Exposed This section covers policy and procedures for Critical Infrastructure Workers who have screened as Red Status for Exposure only on the daily health screening questionnaire (see Administrative Order 20-17: COVID-19 Health Screening Policies and Procedures).
 Supervisors of Critical Infrastructure Workers should follow the procedures in Section IV whenever possible.

-Please note that Individuals who were Fully Vaccinated in the Past Three Months (Section IV.C.i) or Individuals who have recovered from COVID-19 in the Past Three Months (Section IV.C.ii) who are Exposed to a Confirmed Case of COVID-19 do not need to Quarantine while they are in the Three-Month window, regardless of whether or not they are a Critical Infrastructure Worker.
+Please note that both Individuals who are Fully Vaccinated (Section IV.C.i) and Individuals who have recovered from COVID-19 in the Past Three Months (Section IV.C.ii) who are Exposed to a Confirmed Case of COVID-19 do not need to Quarantine, regardless of whether or not they are Critical Infrastructure Workers, as long as they have no Symptoms of COVID-19.